Why this course?

 Portfolio Theory & Management

 The aims of this class are to develop an appreciation of the investment characteristics of different types of securities, particularly bonds and shares, and to develop an understanding of how such securities are valued.
 This class will build on the analysis developed in the first semester class, Principles of Finance.
-The class will consider the determination of interest rates, the valuation of bonds, the management of bond portfolios, and the valuation of equities.
+It will consider the determination of interest rates, the valuation of bonds, the management of bond portfolios, and the valuation of equities.

 The aim of this class is to examine the Markowitz (1952) approach to optimal portfolio selection.
 The class explores issues relating to optimal portfolio choice and issues in practical fund management.